FLYao123/SOIT2FNN-MO/README.md

 ⚠️ Note

 To maintain consistency with academic standards, certain symbols in the published manuscript have been adjusted.
 As a result, there may be discrepancies between the notation used in the code and that in the paper.
 We have added comments in the code to highlight these differences.

 Additional comments are included in key sections to assist readers in understanding the implementation.

-Due to time constraints, some sections may contain minimal annotation.
 We recommend referring to the published paper for further clarification.

 🚀 How to Run the Code